dl2sba/LoLin_StandAloneMeasurements/README.md

 ## access point / webserver
 ### index page
 ![index.html](doc/ws1.jpg)

 This is the main page of the web server.
 - To restart measurement cycle click on the link "AccessPoint stoppen"
 - To launch the embedded filemanager click on the link "Dateimanager starten" credits go to https://fipsok.de/.
 ### file manager
 ![index.html](doc/ws2.jpg)

 This is the main page of the file manager.
-Here you can download the data file "data.csv" or simply use the link "Datendatei anzeigen" on the index page
+- Here you can download the data file "data.csv" or simply use the link "Datendatei anzeigen" on the index page
+- Be aware of the "delete links" - they work without any security confirmation :-)